 - Right dose

 - Right route

 - Right time

-Review your charting for the day.
+Review your shift change report and charting for the day.
 Other people rely on your notes — make sure you’ve documented all of your encounters.

 3. Ask Questions